domenkozar/domenkozar.com/domenkozar.com/_posts/2014-03-11-why-puppet-chef-ansible-arent-good-enough.markdown

 1. Generate a random key (cryptographically random, so it can not be guessed)
 2. Store the key in our database
 3. Send email to the user with a link to our website containing the key
-4. Once user has clicked the link in the email, check the random key matches the one in database and hence we know he has gotten the email
+4. Once user has clicked the link in the email, check the random key matches the one in database and hence we know they has gotten the email
 5. Remove the key from the database

 ## Stateless solution